 Palma de Mallorca is an amazing city.
 It is a jewel in the Mediterranean with many activities, excursions and things to do.
 Palma has a rich history, amazing gastronomy, great nightlife, fabulous shops and stunning architecture.
 It has the sea and it has the sun.
 It’s a pretty city and it makes a great base for visiting other attractions on the island.
 As well as all this, it has a large, international airport with daily arrivals from cities all over Europe and beyond.
 So what are you waiting for?
 Get those flights booked!

-It can be overwhelming trying to decide what to do and which things to visit in Palma de Mallorca, especially for those with limited time, so our local experts at click-mallorca.com have compiled their best 12 things to do in Palma.
+It can be overwhelming trying to decide what to see and which things to do in Palma de Mallorca, especially for those with limited time, so our local experts at click-mallorca.com have compiled their best 12 things to do in Palma.

 1. Discover the Best Beaches in and Around Palma

 In Palma City itself, we only find one beach, that of Can Pere Antoni.
 But one of the most popular things to do on holiday in Mallorca is to spend time at the beach.
 So those staying in Palma often find themselves looking for a good beach in the surroundings.
 Here are a few nice suggestions close to the city:

 The golden beach of Can Pere Antoni is 75m long and 15m wide and is right by the city.
 It is definitely not Mallorca’s nicest beach and the sea is not the cleanest, being close to the port.
 But its proximity to Palma City makes it one of the island’s most popular beaches.